ivandralex/uber-coding-challenge/README.md

 * longitude - longitude of the search location in degrees (valid range [-180; 180]
 * latitude - latitude of the search location in degrees (valid range [-90; 90]
-* radius - radius of the search neighbourhood in meters
+* radius - radius of the search neighborhood in meters

 Output example: